-Sauer is an accomplished educator and researcher, receiving the K-State Presidential Award for Excellence in Teaching; the Dawley-Scholer Award for Excellence in Student Development; the Mary Ruth Bedford Distinguished Faculty Award; the Commerce Bank Award for Outstanding Teaching; and the University’s Excellence in Engagement Award.
-He received the Kansas Academy of Nutrition and Dietetics’ 2015 Distinguished Dietitian of the Year Award, the 2019 Mentoring Award and the Outstanding Educator Award.
+His honors include Kansas State University’s Mary Ruth Bedford Distinguished Faculty Award; the K-State Presidential Award for Excellence in Teaching; the Kansas Academy of Nutrition and Dietetics’ 2015 Distinguished Dietitian of the Year Award; and the Academy’s 2019 Mentoring Award and Outstanding Educator Award.

-A Fellow of the Academy of Nutrition and Dietetics, Sauer’s extensive service to the Academy includes past chair of the Commission on Dietetic Registration; past chair of CDR’s Examination Panel; and chair of the 2020 CDR RDN/NDTR Entry-Level Practice Audit.
-He was a director at-large on the Board of Directors in 2017-2020 and served on the Council on Future Practice; House of Delegates Evolution Design Team; Council on Research; Nutrition and Dietetics Educators and Preceptors Council; Research Priorities and Development Task Force; Code of Ethics Revision Task Force; and the Academy Foundation’s Healthy and Sustainable Food Systems collaborative.
-Sauer will serve as the Academy's president in 2021-2022.
+Sauer’s extensive service to the Academy includes former chair of the Commission on Dietetic Registration and CDR’s Examination Panel as well as the chair of the 2020 CDR RDN/NDTR Entry-Level Practice Audit.
+He was a director at-large on the Academy’s Board of Directors in 2017-2020 and served on the Council on Future Practice; House of Delegates Evolution Design Team; Council on Research; Nutrition and Dietetics Educators and Preceptors Council; Research Priorities and Development Task Force; Code of Ethics Revision Task Force and the Academy Foundation’s Healthy and Sustainable Food Systems collaborative.

 Sauer served as the Academy’s president-elect in 2020-2021.
 Sauer earned undergraduate, master’s and doctoral degrees from Kansas State University.